porternick/curriculum-outlines/astronomy.md

 First of all, do what you want!
 If you have experience teaching Astronomy, or an interest in a particular aspect of Astronomy, by all means teach what you know and want to teach.

 Second, in lieu of a day-by-day plan, I've gathered an abundance of resources that you can choose to use from.
+The resources are located under the TV in my classroom.
 Below I have outlined a progression that I might use if I was teaching this unit.
 There is no set amount of material that I am expecting you to teach.
 Don't worry about "keeping pace" or not making it "through" the curriculum.
 With that said, I have found that a class which is busy with work has less time for shenanigans to occur.
 While good teaching can not solve all behavior problems, it can avoid some of them.

 Lastly, I've made some copies for you already and they should be next to the books on the desk under the television.
 These are stand-alone(ish) activities/worksheets that you could use if you did have much time to prepare.